• Home

 DIY Coffee Candle Mugs

+Why do we love the smell of a coffee candle so much?
 Even those who don’t enjoy the rich, bitter taste of coffee can’t deny its heady scent.

-As that is the case for me.
-Yet, when my husband scoops coffee beans into his coffee grinder and brews the freshly ground beans each morning it fills our farmhouse with the decadent aroma only know to coffee.
 While I prefer a cup of hot tea to start the day, I feel as if I could close my eyes and drift away on a cloud of coffee beans just from the scent of coffee.

 I’ve recently learned enjoying coffee has a lot more to do with scent than taste.